 Because writing is largely a freelance occupation, very few vacancies are advertised and most opportunities are found by making speculative approaches or by answering calls for submissions.

-It is very important that you make speculative approaches in the style that is appropriate to the opening.
+It's important that you make speculative approaches in the style that is appropriate to the opening.

 Writers of fiction and non-fiction who want to be traditionally published will need to seek an agent before seeking a publisher as most publishers will not look at uncommissioned work unless it comes via an agent.

 Check out the other writers on their list.
 Do you think you could fit in there somewhere?
-If not, it may be best to keep on looking.
+If not, it may be best to keep looking.
 The writer/agent relationship is an important one.
 It's worth taking the time to find one that is right for you.

 Another possibility is to self-publish or produce an e-book.
 These methods are increasing in popularity as e-books become more popular and technological developments are making it easier to publish work yourself.